thymeleaf/thymeleaf-docs/docs/tutorials/usingthymeleaf.md

-% Tutorial: Using Thymeleaf
+---
+title: 'Tutorial: Using Thymeleaf'
-% The Thymeleaf Team
+author: The Thymeleaf Team
+---